invesdwin/invesdwin-context-julia/README.md

 ## Recommended Editors

 For experimenting with Julia it might be interesting to use [Juno](https://junolab.org/) or [Julia for Visual Studio Code](https://www.julia-vscode.org/) as a standalone development environment.
 It supports a nice variable viewer and has a nice integration of the Julia documentation, which helps a lot during Julia learning and development.
 It also comes with a comfortable debugger for Julia scripts.
+If you want to run your scripts from your main application, you can do this easily with `invesdwin-context-julia-runtime-juiacaller` (add this module as a `test` scope dependency) during development (you also need to add a dependecy to the type `test-jar` of `invesdwin-context-julia-runtime-contract` for the log level to get activated, or alternatively change the log level of `de.invesdwin.context.julia.runtime.contract.IScriptTaskRunnerJulia` to `DEBUG` on your own).
+The actual deployment distribution can choose a different runtime then as a hard dependency.

 ## More Programming Languages